stub22/banquo/README.md

 With the above schema in mind, the essence of the Banquo design is illustrated by this Scala method signature, which is used to store all account balance changes (excluding the initial balance for an account).

 ```
-def insertBalanceChange(acctId: AccountId, prevChgId: BalanceChangeId, chgAmt: ChangeAmount, balAmt: BalanceAmount): ZIO[DbConn, Throwable, BalanceChangeId]
+def insertBalanceChange(acctID: AccountID, prevChgID: BalanceChangeID, chgAmt: ChangeAmount,
+                        balAmt: BalanceAmount, xactDesc : XactDescription):
+                        URIO[DbConn, DbOpResult[BalanceChangeSummary]]
 ```

-Note the linkage of each BalanceChange to a previous (immutable!)
+Note the linkage by `prevChgID` of each `BalanceChange` to a previous (immutable!)
 BalanceChange record.
-Also note that the UNIQUE constraint on prev_bchg_id ensures that each BalanceChange record may only be used **once** as a previous balance.
-This constraint ensures that we will grow an unforked chain of balance-change operations for each account.
+Also note that the `UNIQUE` constraint on `prev_bchg_id` ensures that each BalanceChange record may only be used **once** as a previous balance.
+This constraint ensures that we will grow an unforked chain of BalanceChange records for each account.

 This constraint comes with its own storage and write-performance costs (the cost of checking and storing  the UNIQUE index on prev_bchg_id).
 Given the serializable transaction model of Cockroach DB, this index-based approach may not be strictly necessary.
 (We could possibly prevent account balances from